-Rapidly changing consumer behavior + Rapidly improving technology (5G, ML, AI, AR) = Digital Transformation
+Rapidly changing consumer behavior + Rapidly improving technology (5G, ML, AI, AR, RPA) = Digital Transformation

 In 2003, Facebook didn’t exist.
 The mobile smartphone didn’t exist.
 There were just 800M global internet users.

 Since then, we’ve shifted into the digital age.
 Today, there are almost 4 bln Internet users.
 More 2+ bln people are on Facebook alone.

 And it is not just about consumers.
 It’s also technology.
 Think about 200+ billion devices from sensors to machines all connected to the Internet.
 We are well on the way to that future.
 And think about the pace.
 In the 60 seconds to read this paragraph, there will be 300,000+ snapchats, 2.5+ million Google searches and 200+ million emails sent.

 What does all of that mean for enterprise IT, consumer IT and the businesses?
 First, it is a connected world and everything that can be connected will be connected.
 Second, data is the currency of the new economy much like energy and natural resources in the industrial economy.
 And third, businesses and IT will be intelligent – marked by highly automated processes, robotics and AI.
 In other words, business is changing like it never has before.

 Digital has unleashed a new renaissance of creativity and opportunity, it has also lead to an explosion of channels, technology platforms, and new capabilities all seeking management attention.
 Given the tsunami of change, how do you make sense of it all as an investor, analyst, manager, executive or entrepreneur?